-In addition to the Noise Exposure Guidelines, the New York City Noise Control Code governs noise emissions in New York City, and the New York City Zoning Resolution includes noise performance standards for any manufacturing activity in manufacturing districts.
+In addition to the Noise Exposure Guidelines, the New York City Noise Control Code (Local Law No. 113 of 2005) governs noise emissions in New York City, and the New York City Zoning Resolution includes noise performance standards for any manufacturing activity in manufacturing districts.
 These have not traditionally been used for purposes of CEQR environmental assessments.
 However, it is appropriate to discuss the proposed project's method for compliance with the Noise Control Code.
 Below is a description of the Noise Code.

-The New York City Noise Control Code, as amended in 2005, defines "unreasonable and prohibited noise standards and decibel levels" for the City of New York.
+The New York City Noise Control Code defines "unreasonable and prohibited noise standards and decibel evels" for the City of New York.
 The amended Noise Control Code specifically addresses noise from circulation devices and commercial and business enterprises (see Subsection 711.1, below).